ethan-dyas438/Arduino-Ultrasonic-Sensor-Program/README.md

 # Arduino-Ultrasonic-Sensor-Program
-Uses ultrasonic sensor to detect objects or walls and avoid them for infinity.
+Uses an ultrasonic sensor to detect objects or walls and avoid them forever.